marieke-woensdregt/review_diversity_abm/README.md

 The quickest way to set up Python with the required dependencies on a Google Cloud Virtual Machine, and to get all necessary code and data there, is to package all of that in a Docker image.

 For that, you just need to add all your requirements to `requirements.txt` (if they cannot be installed with pip, you need to edit the `Dockerfile` directly to install them).
 Then you need to include your code in `main.py`, leaving the first 20 lines intact.
 At the end of the code, use one or more calls to `GCE.save_output()` to save your results.
-At that point - or throughout the process - you can send yourself update emails using `GCE.send_email_update()`
+Throughout the process you can send yourself update emails using `GCE.send_email_update()`; if you set up the SMTP server, you will automatically be sent an email when the script is done. [^1]

 Some more on the two functions: